geoserver/geoserver/doc/en/developer/source/policies/community-modules.rst

           Finish this by linking somewhere...

     #.
-Download the contributor agreement
+Download and a contributor license agreement as pdf for txt file:

-       The final step in the process is to download and fill out the `contributor agreement form <http://www.osgeo.org/sites/osgeo.org/files/Page/individual_contributor.txt>`_.
+       * `Individual Contributor License Agreement <https://www.osgeo.org/resources/individual-contributor-license/>`_

+       * `Software Grant and Corporate Contributor License Agreement <https://www.osgeo.org/resources/corporate-contributor-license/>`_

+         This option can also be used as a "software grant" to donate a specific named contribution in its entirety, as was done for GeoFence, and indeed GeoServer itself.

+    #.
 Follow the instructions on the form to submit it.

 Demoting a community module
 ---------------------------